KageBunshin21/Aussie_Go-Road/README.txt

 4.4.
 Viewing general tips, tricks, and suggestions for traveling around Australia
 ---------------------------------------------------------------------------------------------------
 Step 1.
 From the main screen, click on the menu button in the bottom middle part of the screen.
 Step 2.
-From the menu, click on the "tips & suggestions" button.
+From the menu, click on the "tips & tricks" button.
 Step 3.
-Read all about the various tips, tricks, and suggestions for traveling around Australia!
+Click on "General Tips", "Safety Tips", or "Security Tips" to learn all about travelling in Australia!

 ---------------------------------------------------------------------------------------------------
 4.5.
 Calling emergency services (SOS)